zlrkw11/zl-space/notes/fetch/json.md

 ### Endpoints

-\*not all, just the ones we are using
+\*not all, just the ones we are using in this project

 1. /blogs GET fetch all blogs
 2. /blogs/{id} GET fetch a single blog